Exact logic

 For a firm billing $500,000 annually, a 92.5% realization rate means $37,500 in billings that never convert to cash.
 That is the benchmark, meaning half of firms are losing more than that.
 Firms with collection problems — and 86% report having them — may be realizing as little as 85%, which on $500,000 is $75,000 in annual leakage.

-Marcus’s resistance was not about technology.
-It was about identity.
-He saw himself as a trusted advisor, not a bill collector.
-Sending automated payment reminders felt transactional.
-It felt like it would reduce the professional relationship to a vendor-customer dynamic.
+The resistance is not about technology.
+It is about identity.
+Firm owners see themselves as trusted advisors, not bill collectors.
+Sending automated payment reminders feels transactional, as if it would reduce a professional relationship to a vendor-customer dynamic.

-This is the single most common objection I hear from firm owners when I suggest automating their AR process.
+This is the single most common objection firm owners raise about automating their AR process.
 “Our clients are relationships, not transactions.”
 “I don’t want to feel like a utility company sending late notices.”
 “If I automate this, clients will think I only care about money.”

 Here is what actually happens when you do not follow up on invoices: the client assumes one of two things.
 Either they assume the firm does not care about the money, which devalues the work in the client’s mind.
 Or they assume the firm is too disorganised to notice, which erodes confidence in the firm’s competence.
 Neither assumption strengthens the relationship.